-Having lead dozens of salespeople and read thousands of sales call reports over the years, I have developed a highly receptive “BS detector.”
-Effective salespeople typically have winning personalities, which can be a double-edged sword.
+After leading dozens of salespeople and reading thousands of sales call reports over the years, I have developed a highly receptive “BS detector.”
+Effective salespeople typically have winning personalities.
+Which can be a double-edged sword.
 They have that perfect combination of being great listeners and

 Some sales leaders believe the key to generating high levels of performance from their sales team is to threaten, bribe, cajole, and berate them.
 “Leading” by fear and intimidation is hardly what I’d call leading.
 In fact, if you are currently part of such a